 The report, ‘A Parliament that works for Wales’, recommended between 20 and 30 additional Assembly Members elected through a more proportional electoral system with accountability to electors and diversity at its heart.
 It also recommended lowering the minimum voting age for National Assembly elections to 16.
 Read the Expert Panel's report.

 Read the Expert Panel's report.

-Following a consultation, the Commission announced its decision to legislate to change the legislature’s name to Welsh Parliament/Senedd Cymru before the end of the Assembly term.
+Following a consultation, the Commission announced its decision to legislate to change the legislature’s name.

 Find out more about the proposal to change the name of the National Assembly for Wales.